 Be aware that some contractors will look great on paper but aren’t exactly what you need.
 They may have more qualifications than the job requires and hence exceed your budget.
 On the opposite end, you’ll find some deals that look very attractive financially, but the contractor’s experience may be questionable.

 Once you compile your list, filter it for the candidates that fit your profile of an “ideal contractor” for the job.
 If you struggle to find ideal candidates, screen for the next best.

-Once you know which contractors you’re willing to work with, you can home in on pricing.
+Once you know which contractors you’re willing to work with, you can hone in on pricing.
 By the time you reach this step, you’ll most likely already have insight into the amount each professional charges.
-It’s up to you whether or not you want to negotiate; you should wait until setting an official meeting with them before starting the process.
+It’s up to you whether you want to negotiate; you should wait until officially meeting with them before starting the process.

-Be cautious of quotes that are too high or too low.
-At this point, you should know what the average professional charges for the type of work you have.
-Any quotes significantly outside of that range could signal a red flag.
+Be cautious of quotes that are too high or low.
+Any quotes significantly outside of the general range could signal a red flag.
 Compare all prices and consider factors such as experience and contractor business structure before drawing any conclusions.
 Eliminate any contractors that don’t fit.

 7. Interview Top Independent Contractor Applicants

 After receiving a few bids for the job, you’ll interview the best contractors and negotiate a price before making your final decision.
 Similar to scheduling a job interview, you should set up a meeting or call with the top independent contractor applicants.
 Three is a good number to consider, but add more if you want additional options.
 Use the meeting to ask questions and assess the contractors’ capabilities and compare your findings with the research you’ve already gathered.